If you preach with any regularity, you know the pressure that comes with staring at a blank screen with a deadline approaching.

 And if you communicate regularly within the context of the local church, like I do, you quickly discover that Sundays come around whether you’re ready or not.

-They’re not talked about that often, but they work for me and for other communicators I admire.
-But even more than that, it took me years to get there.
+The following principles aren’t talked about that often, but they work for me and for other communicators I admire.

 1. Focus initially on the quality of your thinking instead of the quality of your writing